LLNL/mpibind/tutorials/tapia22/README.md

 srun lstopo --only PU | wc -l
 ```

-to identify the number of cores and PUs on our AWS nodes.
-Do these nodes support Simultaneous Multi-Threading (SMT)?
+to identify the number of cores and PUs on our AWS nodes.<br>
+Do these nodes support Simultaneous Multi-Threading (SMT)?<br>
 How many hardware threads exist per core?

 **Bonus:** On `Pascal` there are two sockets on each node.
 How many are there on our AWS nodes?
 Try running